Can’t figure out what those yellow spots are?

 If you live in California, you’re certain to have noticed the numerous yellow-gold dots all over your car, windows, house siding and just about every surface outside.
 Especially here in San Diego, certain parts of the county such as La Jolla, up on Mount Soledad, have some homes that just get hammered with this stuff.
 On their cars, everywhere!

-One of the things I noticed was that these spots appear in greater numbers frequently on the West side more than any other area of a building, and if the home or building is on a bluff or in a canyon at the top of a canyon, usually on the side that faces the down slope of the canyon.
+One of the things I noticed was that these spots appear in greater frequency in number more on the West side than any other area of a building.
 I continued to try and find the source but everything came up a dead end.
 I contacted county officials to determine if it was a pesticide or other chemical being carried by the wind still no answers to this mystery.

-Then finally in November, a co-worker pointed out an article that appeared in the LA Times.
-I wasn’t alone in my quest to find the cause of these mystery yellow-gold dots.
+I came across an article that came out in the LA Times that figured it all out.
 An LA Times columnist named Ralph Vartabedian was on the same quest and he utilized more professional resources to solve this mystery.
 He had the dots analyzed by the agency that manages air quality in California and was able to solve this mystery!

 So what are those yellow-gold dots?
 In two words, bee poop.
-Yes, bees do poop and when you live in an area with LOTS and LOTS of bees, youl find these yellow-gold dots of the digested pollen the bees eat on pretty much everything that isnt covered.
+Yes, bees do poop and when you live in an area with LOTS and LOTS of bees, you ‘ll find these yellow-gold dots of the digested pollen the bees eat on pretty much everything that isn’t covered.
 Bees follow the same route (or flight plan) over and over when traveling to and from their hives, so some places get hit more than others.

 So now the mystery is solved!
 These mystery yellow-gold spots are the waste droppings of bees.
 Want to avoid getting them on your car or windows?
-Well, the only ways are to either not cross the bees flight path, or to park your car within 200 feet of the bees hive.
-Yeah,I think I’ll live with the yellow spots.
+When you find an answer, please let me know.

 Meanwhile, many of our customers have to deal with this problem and I am given the task of figuring out the most cost efficient means of removing them both for the customer and for our company.